 People often ask me what length of ney they should buy.
 For a large ney the low notes are more difficult but the high notes easier.
 For a small ney the high notes are difficult but the low notes easier.
-For neys in the range Ab-B (Eb-kuk to F#-kuk), the difficulty is more or less balanced, so this is the length I recommend for starting off.
-If you like the deep sound Ab is good, if you prefer the higher sound B is good and if you don't care A or Bb is good.
+For neys in the range Bb-C (F-kuk to G-kuk), the difficulty is more or less balanced, so this is the length I recommend for starting off.
 These are also very common sizes for ensemble playing though there is great flexibility in pitch in Persian music, and all pieces can and are transposed to any key.
-Neys larger than Ab are very difficult in the bam.
-Neys shorter than B are very difficult to play in the gheesh.
+Neys larger than Bb are very difficult in the bam.
+Neys shorter than C are very difficult to play in the gheesh.
 They are also not easy to find except the A ney which is somewhat common.

 I bought my first ney in a Persian store in Los Angeles.
 I didn't know it was a ney when I saw it, and the store owner was not sure either.
 Fortunately he knew someone who could play a bit, and he confirmed it was actually a ney, and I bought it.
 This was my first ney.
 It turned out to be a good one, so I must have been lucky.

 Since then I've been collecting neys from various sources; travelers to Iran, and visiting musicians.
 The best neys I have bought from a ney master from Isfahan who has visited me several times in Vancouver, Mr. Ghayori.
 He has studied and lived with Hassan Kassai, the most esteemed player of all, and makes neys himself.